-Glycemic levels in terms of HbA1c levels and mean blood sugar level on the day of surgery would be the most important determinants for elective surgical procedures if the patient is otherwise fit to undergo surgical treatment.^[1-3] Blood sugar levels have profound effects on the postsurgical healing phase.^[1,3] Patients with HbA1c levels ranging from 6 to 8 have no greater risk of postoperative infection than those without diabetes.^[1,7,8] As there is an increased risk of periodontal disease in poorly controlled diabetes patients, individuals with periodontal disease who have HbA1c values above 8 should be advised active maintenance therapy after NSPT.
-This should include meticulous evaluation of a patient's periodontal status, frequent oral prophylaxis, oral hygiene instruction reinforcement, and consistent supervision of periodontal health.^[1-3] Some studies have demonstrated continued periodontal destruction even if metabolic conditions improve, thus a more frequent recall is advisable.^[3]
+Glycemic levels in terms of HbA1c levels and mean blood sugar level on the day of surgery would be the most important determinants for elective surgical procedures if the patient is otherwise fit to undergo surgical treatment.
+[1-3] Blood sugar levels have profound effects on the postsurgical healing phase.
+[1,3] Patients with HbA1c levels ranging from 6 to 8 have no greater risk of postoperative infection than those without diabetes.
+[1,7,8] As there is an increased risk of periodontal disease in poorly controlled diabetes patients, individuals with periodontal disease who have HbA1c values above 8 should be advised active maintenance therapy after NSPT.
+This should include meticulous evaluation of a patient's periodontal status, frequent oral prophylaxis, oral hygiene instruction reinforcement, and consistent supervision of periodontal health.
+[1-3] Some studies have demonstrated continued periodontal destruction even if metabolic conditions improve, thus a more frequent recall is advisable.
+[3] Dentists should not delay NSPT in patients with diabetes waiting for metabolic control to be achieved.
+[6]